elirangor/ByeWall/README.md

 ## 🛠 Development Notes

 - `popup.js` handles UI logic
+- `popup.html` - Clean, responsive interface with dark mode support
 - No external dependencies
-- Simplified design for better reliability
+- Simplified design - focused on reliability and ease of use

-- Special thanks to [@8288tom](https://github.com/8288tom) for improving the history functionality.
+### Special thanks to [@8288tom](https://github.com/8288tom) for improving the history functionality.

 ## 📄 License